Activism and advocacy are inherent to the experience of being a creator. To be a creator is to be an advocate for a better world.

 America has been rightfully pushed to reckon with this deep-seated systemic racism through various inflection points and movements.
 The civil war, the public outcry on the death of Emmett Till, the civil rights movement, and the election of the first Black US president (Barack Obama) are inflection points.

-Another inflection point is here and Black Lives Matter is fueling the movement.
+Another inflection point is here and is fueling this movement.
 We will do everything we can to support people of all backgrounds who are protesting across the globe.

 Over the past week, we’ve contributed to the Equal Justice Initiative, Black Lives Matter, NAACP Legal Defense Fund, The Bail Project, Center for Policing Equity, The Loveland Foundation, Color of Change, Project Nia, Until Freedom, Campaign Zero, and Southern Poverty Law Center.
 Historically, our company has taken steps to increase diversity on our team and ensure our message and values are inclusive of Black communities.
 However, one time donations and historical efforts are not enough and we will do more.